kukymbr/filecache/README.md

 # Go FileCache

-`filecache` is a package to write data from reader to cache files with blackjack and metadata.
+Store data from any io.Reader to cache files with TTL and metadata.

 ## Installation